josh-kramer-dev/DeckStorage/README.md

   1. Fork and clone repo at https://github.com/funemployeddad/DeckStorage
   2. Run $ rails db:migrate RAILS_ENV=development in your terminal.
+  3. Run $ rails db:seed in your terminal.
-  3. Run $ thin start --ssl in your terminal.
+  4. Run $ thin start --ssl in your terminal.
-  4. Visit http://localhost:3000 in your browser.
+  5. Visit http://localhost:3000 in your browser.

 Contributors guide: Have a suggestion?
 Need to report a bug?
 File an issue with a pull request at https://github.com/funemployeddad/DeckStorage/pulls.